datarevenue-berlin/code-challenge-2020/README.md

 # Datarevenue Code Challenge

 Congratulations for making it to the Code Challenge.
-In this challenge the goal is to provision a docker container sucht that it is able to run a dask-cluster.
+In this challenge the goal is to provision a docker container such that it is able to run a dask-cluster.
 This might sound complicated but it the challenge comes with a run configuration already.

 Of course this won't start multiple machines in the cloud and run a actual real cluster but instead it uses docker-compose and docker to emulate this situation.
 You need both installed on your system before you can proceed (We use this tools on a daily basis at datarevenue so it won't be in vain).